List of works similar to the 2020 Utah monolith: California

 On December 5, 2020, a monolith was found in the Los Padres National Forest of San Luis Obispo County.
 This monolith resembles the monolith in Atascadero, but the structure's top features “CAUTION” written in red and a picture of a UFO, a beam and a human.
 Kenney and McKenzie denied any connection to this monolith, but thought it could be the same monolith taken from Pine Mountain since the original had never been recovered.
 The monolith was no longer there when visited on March 3, 2021.

 On December 6, 2020, a monolith was found at Canyon Country Park in the city of Santa Clarita, but it was removed the next morning.

 On December 8, 2020, a monolith was reported in a parking lot at Scripps Ranch Marketplace, San Diego.
 It was hauled away that night by an unidentified group.

 On December 7, 2020, a monolith was found in Joshua Tree National Park.

 On December 9, 2020, a monolith was found on the bank of Lake Tahoe on the California–Nevada border.
 It was later revealed to be a prank in which the monolith was installed, photographed, and removed in one day, then pictures were posted on social media.

 On December 11, 2020, a monolith was found on Torrance Beach in Torrance, a city near Los Angeles.
 It was quickly removed by the Department of Beaches and Harbors.

 On December 25, 2020, a "gingerbread monolith" appeared at Corona Heights Park in San Francisco.
 The structure was made of gingerbread with added frosting and gumdrops, and, although supported by plywood, collapsed the next day.

 Colorado

 On December 4, 2020, a monolith appeared outside the Colorado Air and Space Port, northeast of Aurora.
 This monolith was not mysterious for long, however, as it was claimed by Bill Zempel, a mechanic at Mile High Aircraft Services.

 On December 6, 2020, two separate monoliths were reported in Boulder.
 The first was found in Chatauqua Park, South Boulder.
 It quickly vanished and a second monolith was found outside of a taco restaurant in Boulder.
 The similarity and timing of the monoliths has led many to theorize that the same monolith was moved between the two sites.

+A monolith appeared on a dairy farm in Bellvue, Colorado, in June 2024.